-For calculating the number of screws (or nails) needed, we follow the rule of a thumb that you need 350 screws for every 100 square feet of decking.
+For calculating the number of screws (or nails), we use a rule of a thumb - 350 screws for every 100 square feet of decking.
 If we divide those values by 100, we can say that we need 3.5 screw for 1 square foot.

-That means that the number of screws is 3.5 times larger than the number of square feet of decking.
+That means that the number of screws is 3.5 times bigger than the number of square feet of decking.
 The equation would be:

 s = 3.5 * dor

 To know the number of the screws, multiply the square footage of your deck by 7/2:

 Then choose a pack with the number of screws closest to the value we calculated (remember you need to have more, rather than less).

 The closest number the distributor offers in a pack is 1000, and its price is 98$.

 If you go for hidden fasteners, you'll need half the number of the screws: